Lampasas and Navasota Rivers: Evaluating Water Quality for Recreational Uses

 High concentrations of bacteria may indicate a health risk to people who swim or wade in a water body—activities called “contact recreation” in the state’s standards for water quality.

 The Navasota and Lampasas Rivers are part of the larger Brazos River Basin.
-Three segments are included in this project:
+Three segments were included in this project:

 - Shepherd Creek, Segment, 1209J